In this fried pork sandwich, thin pork loin chops are simply seasoned, breaded and fried until golden on the outside and juicy on the inside.

 Bread the pork cutlets

-Add the salt, garlic powder, onion powder and black pepper to a small bowl.
+- Add the salt, garlic powder, onion powder and black pepper to a small bowl.
 Stir the seasoning to combine well.
 Sprinkle the pork on both sides with about half of the seasoning mix.

-Prepare a breading station: Use a large baking sheet (or a couple of plates) add the flour to one side and the breadcrumbs to the other.
+- Prepare a breading station: Use a large baking sheet (or a couple of plates) add the flour to one side and the breadcrumbs to the other.
 Season the breadcrumbs with the remaining seasoning mix.
 Combine well using a fork.
 Crack an egg or two into a medium bowl, scramble well using a fork or small whisk.

-Working with one piece of pork at a time, lightly coat both sides with the flour.
+- Working with one piece of pork at a time, lightly coat both sides with the flour.
 Shake off the excess.
 Next, dip the pork cutlet in the egg mixture; make sure the pork is evenly moist.

-Then, place the pork in the breadcrumbs, apply an even coating and gently shake off the excess.
+- Then, place the pork in the breadcrumbs, apply an even coating and gently shake off the excess.
 Place the breaded pork on a clean pan or plate and repeat with the remaining pieces.

-If you’re stacking the pork cutlets, use a piece of parchment paper in between them so the coating doesn’t stick to itself or flake off.
+- If you’re stacking the pork cutlets, use a piece of parchment paper in between them so the coating doesn’t stick to itself or flake off.

 Fry the pork

-Cover the bottom of a large, deep skillet with about a ¼ inch of oil.
+- Cover the bottom of a large, deep skillet with about a ¼ inch of oil.
 Heat the oil over medium-high.
 When the oil is hot, but not smoking, add about half the pork cutlets to the skillet (depending on the size) do not overcrowd the pan, fry in batches.

-When you remove each batch from the oil, take the internal temperature and make sure it’s at least 160°F. Really, pork is safe to eat at 145°F, but for this recipe I like the pork well done.
+- When you remove each batch from the oil, take the internal temperature and make sure it’s at least 160°F. Really, pork is safe to eat at 145°F, but for this recipe I like the pork well done.

-Build the fried pork sandwich
+Build sandwich

 Place a piece of fried pork on each sub or hoagie roll.
 Top with lettuce, tomatoes, pickles and the spicy mayo.
 Enjoy!